facebook/create-react-app/README.md

 ## Supporting Create React App

-Create React App is a community maintained project and all contributors are volunteers.
+Create React App is a community-maintained project and all contributors are volunteers.
 If you'd like to support the future development of Create React App then please consider donating to our [Open Collective](https://opencollective.com/create-react-app).

 ## Credits